Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearch

 Rental permit

 Some municipalities have a rental regulation.
-It may state that you must have a rental permit to rent out living space.
+It may state that you must have a rental permit (in Dutch) to rent out living space.
 With a rental permit, municipalities can impose additional requirements on landlords, such as a fair rent and timely maintenance of the property.

 Disputes